Satstef/SingSong/README.md

 `(venv) $ flask run`

-Will run your local server on port 5000.
+This command will run flask server on your localhost, port 5000.
 To see the application running open any browser and type

 `localhost:5000` or `127.0.0.1:5000`